planningcenter/api-docs/source/index.md

 Create a Personal Access Token and use HTTP Basic Auth if you just need access to your own account:

 1. Visit [api.planningcenteronline.com/oauth/applications](https://api.planningcenteronline.com/oauth/applications).
-2. Create a new "HTTP Basic Application"
+2. Create a new "Personal Access Token"
 3. Pass your token and secret in every request using [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication).

 ## OAuth 2.0